nathanzebedee/solana-backend-development/week-01/notes/thu-notes.md

 each generic can only be one datatype, so you can't have a struct with two fields of the same type, T, but different types, U.

 ### enums
-enums are a way to define a type by enumerating its possible values.
+enums are a way to define a type by enumerating its possible values. in an enum, we have fixed choices, whereas in a struct, we have a set of fields that can be of any type.

+an enum can be thought of as a flat heirarchy of fixed data structures.

 ```
 enum IpAddrKind {